duglin/xreg-github/README.md

 - support non-string "RESOURCE" values (e.g. json)
 - add tests for immutable attributes
 - get rid of the "Error processing" part of the error msgs
+- make sure that if maxversions is 1, then setlatest MUST be false
+- support/test use of 'setversionid'
+- support new semantics of setlatestversionid query parameter
+- s/latest/default/g